-The second distinctive feature of the type-of function.
+The second distinctive feature of the typechecker is the typeof function.
 It reads the syntax properties attached by forms such as define: in section 3.1 with a known key to determine the type the user has added to each binding position.